synpse-hq/synpse/samples/uptime-kuma/README.md

 ## Next steps

 Login by opening your http://[device IP]:3001 address.
-Then, create an account there and start adding your monitors:
+Then, create an account there and start adding your monitors.